 The good times didn’t end there.
 The best parts of my day were 3 “teachable” moments with different groups of our residence girls that had my weary heart jump with glee.
 I was about to plunge back into work when a student asked if I’d take her to the fitness centre.
 Usually we need a group of girls to go to justify a don leaving the residence.
-A lot of our students were away with family this weekend, and selfishly, I wanted to go too.
+A lot of our students spent time with family this weekend.
+Selfishly, I wanted to leave too.
 A second student joined us and we walked the 30 seconds to the gym.

-Now, I’m not particularly jazzed by weights or running.
+Now, weights and running don’t particularly turn my crank.
 I prefer the carefree competition and synergy of team sports.
 I also feel inept and awkward sweating, red-faced in front of mirrored walls as I struggle to perform movement that requires abs or strength.
 The feel-good moment at the gym was when the girls asked for help with how to use the machines and what exercises to try.
 Luckily, over the years, various friends have taught me a thing or two when a surge of moxie to re-attempt the “gym life” arises.
 I taught the girls what a circuit was, how to breathe mindfully, what parts of their body an exercise was targeting, and what “activate your core!” means.
 There were no injuries and they want to come back for a leg day (we did upper body this time).
 And, I even had fun.
 I’d say that was a success.

 The second “moment” came when a girl in my family (we group the girls into don families for organization and team-building) and one of her friends called me upstairs to check out something cool they were working on.
 They had placed a cellphone flashlight underneath a carbonated beverage, similar to a lava lamp, shaking it every so often to produce bubbles for a neat visual effect.
 They asked me to take a picture with my phone.
 I remembered I had my DSLR on me from our Frisbee event earlier that day.
 I snapped a few, but the girl in my family (we’ll call her S) started fiddling with lighting and backgrounds.
 It was a chance to hand over my camera and let them explore and be creative.